-- (b) A person may move or cause to be moved a live animal, semen, or embryos of the species listed in subsection (a) into the state by complying with one (1) of the following: - (1) A person may transport a live animal, semen, or embryos directly through the state without stopping and unloading the animal, semen, or embryos in the state. - (2) The person obtains a pre-entry permit from the state veterinarian that authorizes the movement as follows: - (A) The person must first apply to the state veterinarian for a pre-entry permit to move the animal, semen, or embryos into the state. - (B) The state veterinarian may require from an applicant for a pre-entry permit and the applicant must provide any information, including supporting documentation, that is relevant to evaluating the disease risk associated with the movement and compliance with subsections (c) through (f).
-The state veterinarian may require that the application for a permit be in writing and be submitted not less than one hundred twenty (120) hours prior to the movement date. - (c) The state veterinarian may issue a pre-entry permit to move a live animal and embryos of the species listed in subsection (a) into the state if the epidemiology as it relates to CWD indicates that the proposed movement is consistent with reasonable animal health precautions.
-The state veterinarian must follow the principles in subsections (d) through (h) when issuing pre-entry permits. - (d) Except as provided in subsections (e), (f), and (h), the state veterinarian must follow the following principles when issuing pre-entry permits for live animals and embryos: - (1) Each animal, in the proposed movement must originate from an area that meets all of the following conditions: - (A) The principal animal health official in the state of origin has authority to quarantine CWD infected, CWD exposed, and CWD suspect animals. - (B) State law in the state of origin requires that a diagnosis of CWD be reported to the principal animal health official of the state. - (C) The state of origin is engaged in surveillance for CWD in captive and pre-ranging cervids. - (D) CWD has not been diagnosed in a captive or free-ranging cervid in the state within the sixty (60) months immediately prior to the date of the proposed movement. - (2) Each animal in the proposed movement must originate from a herd that meets all of the following conditions: - (A) No animal in the herd and no animal that originated from the herd, and no animal that has been traced to the herd has been diagnosed as positive for CWD within the sixty (60) months immediately prior to the date of transportation into Indiana. - (B) The herd has been enrolled in or subject to an official state or federal surveillance program whereby the herd has been monitored for CWD for not less than sixty (60) consecutive months and the owner of the herd is in compliance with the surveillance program requirements.
-The certification program information shall be disclosed when applying for an entry permit under this section and shall be included on the certificate of veterinary inspection required under section 4 of this rule.
+- person may not move a cervid into the state.
+A person may not move cervid semen or cervid embryos into the state. - (2) Notwithstanding subdivision (1), the following apply: - (A) A person may transport a cervid, cervid semen, and cervid embryos directly through the state without stopping and unloading the animal, semen, or embryos in the state. - (B) Cervid semen and cervid embryos sent out of the state for processing and storage may be brought back into the state if the following conditions are met: - (i) The person must first apply to the state veterinarian for a pre-entry permit to bring the cervid semen or embryos into the state.
+The state veterinarian may require from the applicant any information that is relevant to evaluating the disease risk associated with the movement.
+The state veterinarian may require that the application for a permit be in writing and be submitted not less than forty-eight (48) hours prior to the movement date. - (ii) The cervid semen or embryos may not be moved into the state unless the state veterinarian issues a pre-entry permit for the movement. - (iii) The state veterinarian may issue a pre-entry permit to move cervid semen and cervid embryos into the state if the epidemiology as it relates to CWD indicates that the proposed movement is consistent with reasonable animal health precautions - (C) The state veterinarian may permit the movement of any animal, semen, or embryo into the state for the purpose of research or to facilitate the diagnosis, treatment, prevention, or control of disease. - (b) After May 1, 2003, a person may not transport into Indiana a cervid that originates from a herd that is located in a state where CWD has been diagnosed within the sixty (60) months immediately prior to the date of transportation into Indiana unless one (1) of the following sets of conditions are met: - (1) The animal originates from a herd that meets the following criteria: - (A) No animal in the herd and no animal that originated from the herd has tested positive for CWD within the sixty (60) months immediately prior to the date of transportation into Indiana. - (B) The herd has been enrolled in or subject to an official state or federal surveillance program whereby the herd has been monitored for CWD for not less than sixty (60) consecutive months and the owner of the herd is in compliance with the surveillance program requirements. - (2) The state veterinarian issues a permit to transport the animal into Indiana for the purpose of slaughter, research, or to facilitate the diagnosis, treatment, prevention, or control of disease.